-Will there be downsides to public school.
+Has there been downsides to public school.
 Absolutely.
 No decision is ever easy or 100% perfect.
 And that is another lesson my children need to learn.

-My son is excited.
+My son loves school and his new friends.
 He can’t wait to go back.
 We have spent 5 years preparing him through homeschooling, and he has embraced his decision with a maturity that makes me smile with tears in my eyes.
 He is growing up into an amazing man.

 But Homeschooling Also Wins

 My youngest, well he has made the decision to stay homeschooling for a little longer.
 And that is the perfect choice for him right now.
 Why?
 Because he made that choice.
 He wants more time learning at his own pace.
 Needs more time to chase his passions and interests.
 To find out who he is and where he belongs.
 And that is perfect for him.